harness/developer-hub/docs/chaos-engineering/use-harness-ce/chaos-faults/gcp/gcp-iam-integration.md

     --workload-pool=PROJECT_ID.svc.id.goog
     ```

-* To enable Workload Identity on a node pool when you have the node pool name:
+* To enable Workload Identity on an exisitng node pool when you have the node pool name:

     ```
     gcloud container node-pools update CLUSTER_NAME_NODE_POOL_NAME --cluster=CLUSTER_NAME --zone us-west1-a --workload-metadata-from-node=GKE_METADATA